gcheang/auto-how/README.md

 - Run the following command: 'git clone https://github.com/murphylee10/AMACSS-AI-Olympics-Template.git'
 - A folder named 'AMACSS-AI-Olympics-Template' should be created.
 Open this folder in your favorite text editor/IDE.
 - Edit the file 'response.py' to implement the text and image features
-- To run the project, run the following command in the terminal: 'python3.11 app.py'
+- To run the project, run the following command in your terminal: 'python3.11 app.py'
 - Have fun!